Identifying Bottlenecks in Team Processes: A Manager's Guide

 The Bottom Line

 Identifying bottlenecks isn't just about improving numbers – it's about creating a workplace where your team can excel.
 It's about reducing frustration and making everyone's day run smoother.
-And yes, it's about making your job as a manager more manageable.

 Remember: Perfect processes don't exist, but better ones do.
 Your goal is to create workflows that work for your team right now and can adapt as needs change.